bitpay/elixir-client/README.md

 ## Running the Tests

+The tests depend on a custom fork of elixir-webdriver and require that you have phantomjs installed.

 Before running the tests, get a test.bitpay.com account.
 On Mac or Linux systems, set your system variables using the `set_constants` shell file in the test directory.

     $ source ./test/set_constants.sh https://test.bitpay.com <youremail> <yourpassword>
     $ mix test